 Everyone has their own opinions about what instruments they deem to be romantic.
 But, what are the most romantic instruments?
-The staff at Classical MPR and American Public Media shared what instrument they think is the most romantic and why.
+Current and former staff at Classical MPR and American Public Media shared what instrument they think is the most romantic and why.

 Recommended listening: "Golden Butterflies" by Ludovico Einaudi